Guy Fawkes Night: Tyre Raids, Bonfire Battles and the Worst Guy Ever

 Once the big day arrived, things got technical.

-We needed oil for the bonfire — proper accelerant — and we knew exactly where to get it: from the coal wagons parked down on the railway line.
+We needed oil for the bonfire, proper accelerant, and we knew exactly where to get it: the coal wagons parked down on the railway line.
 Our method was ingeniously crude: a rolled-up strip of paper and a tin can.
-We'd poke the paper into the filler hole on the wheel hub, wait for the oil to soak through, then let it drip into the can like some medieval alchemist extracting liquid gold.
+Poke the paper into the filler hole on the wheel hub, wait for the oil to soak through, let it drip into the can like some medieval alchemist extracting liquid gold.

 This precious fuel would then be ceremoniously poured onto our bonfire just before lighting.

-Looking back, it's a miracle none of us set ourselves ablaze — and an even bigger miracle that we never ended up as railway casualties.
-But such was childhood in the 1950s and early 1960s: risky, unsupervised, and perpetually one match away from disaster.
+Looking back, it's a miracle none of us set ourselves on fire, and an even bigger miracle none of us ended up as railway casualties.
+But that was childhood in the late 1950s and early 1960s: risky, unsupervised, one match away from disaster.

 The World's Worst Guy